-- Instead of supporting regime changes throughout the world, we should implement a new Marshall Plan that strengthens regions in turmoil in order to stop the dominance of extremists.
+Instead of supporting regime changes throughout the world, we should implement a 21st century Marshall Plan that strengthens regions in turmoil in order to stop the dominance of extremists.
 This effort should be a coalition of nations who work with regions at risk in order to meet the needs of its inhabitants, rather than forcefully overthrowing their governments.

-- We must work with all nations of the world on global issues, such as climate change, pandemics, natural disasters, starvation, enforcement of international law, and terrorism.
+We must work with all nations of the world on global issues like climate change, pandemics, natural disasters, starvation, enforcement of international law, and terrorism.
 Similarly, coalition authority must prevail in times of violence, human rights violations, and acts of aggression.
 We must not arrogantly stand alone in the world.
 We are at our best when we are working closely with allies for a peaceful solution.

-- Military intervention should be a last resort, and should only occur with congressional authorization, defined objectives and exit strategy, and a commitment to caring for our military when they return home.
+Military intervention should be a last resort.
+It should only occur with congressional authorization, defined objectives, and an exit strategy with a commitment to caring for our military when they return home.

-- We cannot turn our backs on refugees.
+We cannot turn our backs on refugees and asylum seekers.

-- U.S. involvement in International Trade agreements must not compromise American workers.
-We must rethink our trade agreements to promote trade that is responsible to the American economy and benefit the American workforce.
+U.S. involvement in international trade agreements must not compromise American workers.
+We must rethink our trade agreements to promote trade that will benefit the American workforce and our economy.